During the world’s worst

 The main objective of our trip is to get acquainted with the activities of the Polesie State Radioecological Reserve, to learn about radiation contamination issues with the scientific staff of the reserve, as well as to monitor the flora and fauna of the territories where human activity was almost completely terminated.

 Our route is built due to the lowest dosimeter indicators, which makes our stay at the territory of the reserve safe.
-We will visit the villages inhabited by those brave enough to return to the exclusion zone and live full time, the Pripyat river, whose shores are still littered with abandoned boats, Soviet relics, eerie abandoned cemeteries and Soviet industrial buildings.
+We will visit the villages inhabited by those brave enough to return to the Exclusion Zone and live full time, the Pripyat river, whose shores are still littered with abandoned boats, Soviet relics, eerie abandoned cemeteries and Soviet industrial buildings.

-After exploring the zone and clearing radiation control, we’ll transfer back to the train station for the night train back to Minsk.
+We’ll then head to the train station for the night train back to Minsk.